MohammadAsadolahi/Reinforcement_Learning_solving_a_simple_4_4_Gridworld_using_SARSA-in-python/README.md

 WRITTEN BY MOHAMMAD ASADOLAHI
 Mohammad.E.Asadolahi@gmail.com
 https://github.com/mohammadAsadolahi
+**!!!! its not deep learning SARSA implementation !!! its deployed using Qtable**
 this program is using Reinfrocement learning to solve a 4*4 gridworld like frozen lake enviroment in open ai gym
 the method used is policy iteration whitch is one of fundamental manners of Dynamic Programing